 Due to the price and length of time, it takes to produce dry aged meat, most people have never tasted it.
 The exclusivity of dry aged beef means that it is often considered superior to wet aged, and it brings with it an element of status.
 However, the concentration of flavor makes it tough on the pallet for many.

-In most cases, cuts of meat with a more dense fat content are used for dry aging.
-T-bone steaks or bone-in ribeyes are popular dry aged choices in expensive steakhouses.
-Leaner cuts of beef like filet mignon or strip steak are more commonly used for wet aging.
+In most cases, steaks or cuts of meat with a more dense fat content are used for dry aging.
+Steakhouses prefer dry aging when cooking ribeyes, T-bone steaks or bone-in steaks.
+Leaner cuts of beef like filet mignon, flank steaks, or strip steak are more commonly used for wet aging.

 To determine which process of aging is best, it’s essential to try the meat for yourself.
 Although dry aging is a passion that many culinary professionals dedicate their lives to, dry aged beef is much less common than wet-aged beef.
 Head out to your favorite steakhouse, or try one of these processes at home.